 “But it’s not green,” Julia said disappointingly.
 “It looks more like white wine to me.”

 It turns out “green” wine means “young” wine and is released only 3-6 months after harvest.
 It has nothing to do with the color.
 Turned off by the fact that she was not going to be drinking what she expected to look like “witches’ brew”, Julia barely even sampled the wine, leaving me with the entire small bottle.
 We just had a long sleepless intercontinental flight and were planning on going to a museum after dinner, before turning in to bed early.
-One small bottle of not-even-green wine completely destroyed all our plans for this evening.
+One small bottle of not-even-green wine completely destroyed all our plans for the evening.
 After finishing two and a half glasses, I slowly lifted my head towards Julia.

 “I am sorry.
 I don’t think I can do the museum today.
 I am so sleepy…”